 A 10-minute tour

-From a finding to a closed investigation, in seven screens.
+From a finding to a closed investigation, in ten screens.

 Every screenshot below is the live platform — captured from a federated demo stack, not a marketing render.
 Follow the same path on your CP after installing.